cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 There you have it, for real this time, a real array from your NodeList.

-One thing is worth mentioning though; when you convert your NodeList into an array, you are no longer dealing with a _live_ NodeList but instead an array of DOM nodes.
+One thing is worth mentioning though; when you convert your NodeList into an array, you are no longer dealing with a _live_ NodeList (again, `document.querySelectorAll()` actually returns not live but static NodeLists) but instead an array of DOM nodes.

 This has some interesting consequences.
 Going back to our example where we ran the `myArray.pop()`, you'd not the top Digg story disappearing as your array is just a collection of DOM nodes, not representation of your DOM anymore.